Johann Amman: Life

+He was born in Schaffhausen.
 Amman was a student of Herman Boerhaave at Leyden from where he graduated as a physician in 1729.
 He came from Schaffhausen in Switzerland in 1729 to help Hans Sloane curate his natural history collection.
 Sloane was founder of the Chelsea Physic Garden and originator of the British Museum.
 Amman went on to St Petersburg at the invitation of Johann Georg Gmelin (1709–1755) and became a member of the Russian Academy of Sciences, regularly sending interesting plants, such as Gypsophila paniculata, back to Sloane.
 Linnaeus maintained a lively correspondence with Amman between 1736 and 1740.

 Amman founded the Botanical Garden of the Academy of Sciences on Vasilyevsky Island in St Petersburg in 1735.
 In 1739 he married Elisabetha Schumacher, daughter of Johann Daniel Schumacher, the court librarian in St Petersburg.
+He died in St Petersburg.

 Naming

 Ammannia of the Lythraceae was named not for Johann Amman, but for Paul Amman (1634–1691), botanist, physiologist and director of the Hortus Medicus at the University of Leipzig and who published work on Materia medica in 1675.

 Johann Amman is denoted by the author abbreviation Amman when citing a botanical name.